 For the Filling: In a 3-quart stainless steel saucier, whisk sugar, cornstarch, and salt until well combined.
-Whisk in the egg, yolk, and milk.
+Whisk in egg, yolk, and milk.
 Once smooth, place over medium-low heat and cook, whisking constantly but gently until warm to the touch, about 3 minutes.
-Increase heat to medium and cook, now whisking quite vigorously, until the custard begins to thicken, about 2 minute more.
+Increase heat to medium and cook, now whisking quite vigorously, until the custard begins to thicken, about 2 minutes more.
 The custard may seem lumpy, almost like cottage cheese, but continue whisking until emulsified and silky smooth.

 When the thick custard begins to bubble, set a timer and continue cooking and whisking for exactly 1 minute.
 (This step helps neutralize a starch-dissolving enzyme found in egg yolks.)
 Off heat, stir in vanilla extract, lemon zest, and cinnamon.
 Pour the custard onto a large plate or pie dish to form a thin layer (this will speed the cooling process), then press a sheet of plastic against the surface to prevent a skin from forming.
-Refrigerate until thick and cool, about 1 hour, or to a temperature of 68°F. Alternatively, refrigerate the custard up to one week and then return to room temperature until warmed to approximately 68°F.
+Refrigerate until thick and cool, about 1 hour, or to a temperature of 68°F (20°C).
+Alternatively, refrigerate the custard up to one week and then return to room temperature until warmed to approximately 68°F.

 In the bowl of a stand mixer fitted with a paddle attachment, beat the cool pudding until creamy and smooth (this can also be done by hand using a flexible spatula, although it may seem impossible at first).
 Fold in the ricotta.
 Refrigerate in an airtight container until needed, up to 3 days.

 Preparing the Dough: Turn the soft dough onto a well floured surface and, using as much flour as needed to prevent sticking, roll until approximately 1/16 inch thick.
 Brush excess flour from the dough, then lightly brush the surface with egg white.
 Carefully fold the dough in half, then dust with more flour and continue rolling to 1/16 inch.
-Gently lift the dough to make sure it hasn't stuck, then cut into into 3 1/2-inch rounds; re-roll the scraps and cut as before.
+Gently lift the dough to make sure it hasn't stuck, then cut into 3 1/2-inch rounds; re-roll the scraps and cut as before.

 Preparing the Oil: Melt the refined coconut oil (or other solid fat) in a 5-quart stainless steel or enameled Dutch oven.
-Clip on digital thermometer and warm to 360°F over medium heat.
+Clip on a digital thermometer and warm to 360°F (182°C) over medium heat.
 Meanwhile, line a baking sheet with 3 layers of paper towels, and form the shells.